SkunkworksAI/BakLLaVA/README.md

 </p>

+A project in collaboration with LAION (www.laion.ai), Ontocord (www.ontocord.ai) and Skunkworks OSS AI group.

 Baking SOTA multimodality into language models.

 By implementing better base models, modified training process, custom datasets, and significant architecture changes to the original LLaVA implementation.